 Our nation has a second independence day: June 19th, 1865.
 On this day, more than 250,000 enslaved Black people in Texas learned that they were free, over two years after President Abraham Lincoln’s Emancipation Proclamation.

 Known as Juneteenth, this holiday commemorates the official end of slavery in the United States and has long been celebrated in the Black community.
 Only recently has it become widely recognized, and it was made a federal holiday in 2021.

-As we remember and honor this monumental holiday (both tomorrow and always), we’re sharing five simple ways to take part in Juneteenth celebrations this year.
+As we remember and honor this extraordinary day, we’re sharing four simple ways to take part in Juneteenth celebrations this year.

-Book a dinner reservation or order takeout from your favorite Black-owned eatery.
-If you have the holiday off, make a day of it and do a food crawl and try new local spots for breakfast, lunch, and dinner.
-Invite your friends along for the restaurant tour as well, the more the merrier!
-And if you can, tip higher than you usually would as a way to show your appreciation.
+Book a dinner reservation, or order takeout from your favorite Black-owned eatery.
+If you have the holiday off, maybe even make a day of it and try local spots for breakfast, lunch, and dinner.
+Invite your friends along for the restaurant tour as well—the more the merrier!
+And if you can, tip higher than you usually would.

 Put these bad-ass brands in your regular rotation for your retail therapy.
 You can also browse and shop our collection of Black-owned businesses in our store.